When a relationship breaks down, you need clear, practical and cost-effective advice so that you can start to plan your future.

 You can also obtain further information about child maintenance from the CSA website.

 A pension may be the largest asset of the marriage.
-Pensions can be a very complicated area of family law requiring expert advice in order to ensure maximum protection for the future.
+Pensions can be a very complicated area of family law requiring specialist advice in order to ensure maximum protection for the future.

 Our experienced family team has years of experience in advising clients on the pensions aspect of divorce and complicated financial settlements.